LiliaVasileva/Flower-Shop-React-Project/README.md

 currently my mailgun account is blocked, so until they fixed it this functionality does not work;

 - Footer Component;
+* Footer Component is inherited on every page of the API, it is static component does not have any state or receive any data it has Links Components routing to different pages of the API;

 - Header Components;
 - HomePage Components -> Catalog Component, Contacts Component, History Component, Main Component;
 - Item Component -> Item Details Component, Item Create Component, Item Edit Component; Delete Functionality is